Environmental impact of fracking: Climate change

 Hydraulic fracturing is a driver of climate change.
 However, whether natural gas produced by hydraulic fracturing causes higher well-to-burner emissions than gas produced from conventional wells is a matter of contention.
 Some studies have found that hydraulic fracturing has higher emissions due to methane released during completing wells as some gas returns to the surface, together with the fracturing fluids.
 Depending on their treatment, the well-to-burner emissions are 3.5%–12% higher than for conventional gas.

 A debate has arisen particularly around a study by professor Robert W. Howarth finding shale gas significantly worse for global warming than oil or coal.
 Other researchers have criticized Howarth's analysis, including Cathles et al., whose estimates were substantially lower."
 A 2012 industry funded report co-authored by researchers at the United States Department of Energy's National Renewable Energy Laboratory found emissions from shale gas, when burned for electricity, were "very similar" to those from so-called "conventional well" natural gas, and less than half the emissions of coal.

-Several studies which have estimated lifecycle methane leakage from natural gas development and production have found a wide range of leakage rates.
+Studies which have estimated lifecycle methane leakage from natural gas development and production have found a wide range of leakage rates.
 According to the Environmental Protection Agency's Greenhouse Gas Inventory, the methane leakage rate is about 1.4%.
 A 16-part assessment of methane leakage from natural gas production initiated by the Environmental Defense Fund found that fugitive emissions in key stages of the natural gas production process are significantly higher than estimates in the EPA's national emission inventory, with a leakage rate of 2.3 percent of overall natural gas output.